Music

 Emphasizing respect and cooperation, the music classroom is a safe place to take creative risks with voice, instruments, and movement.

-The music program provides formative and summative experiences for the students through multiple performing opportunities throughout the year, including the Grandparents’ Day Program, the Christmas Concert, School Masses, and Upper School end-of rotation performances for Montessori and Lower School students.
+The music program provides formative and summative experiences for the students through multiple performing opportunities throughout the year, including the Grandparents’ Day Program, the Christmas Concert, School Masses, and Middle School end-of rotation performances for Montessori and Lower School students.

 Performance Opportunities